LAHumphreys/WSL_SO_REUSEADDR/README.md

     [ RUN      ] REQ_CLIENT.NoDoublePortBind
  ```

-The NoDoublePortBind unit test is very specific - it verifies the behaviour of the SO_REUSEADDR flag, used by the server when binding to its listening port.
+The NoDoublePortBind regression test is very specific - it verifies the behaviour of the SO_REUSEADDR flag, used by the server when binding to its listening port.
 The code this is designed to verify is part of the core server:

 ```c++
         // Allow address re-use so that orphaned sessions from an old server